madhuri333/CourseProj/ReadMe.md

 [Measurement Units](http://archive.ics.uci.edu/ml/machine-learning-databases/00240/UCI%20HAR%20Dataset.names)

-and put them in the Codebook.rmd.
+and put them in the Codebook.md.
 The data table I have created is the long form of tidy data.
 It has rows = 30(subjects)* 6(activities) * 79(measurements) = 14220 observations and 4 columns - Subject, ActivityName, MxName, Value.
 MxName is the measurement name.